K-Parshuram/Rathod-dem/README.md

 # Rathod-dem
-This is the Demo for Git &amp; github class
+This is the Demo for Git &amp; github class.